-As at January 1, 2021 176,606 Remeasurement recognized in statement of profit or loss during the period in (finance income)/finance expense 38,997 As at February 5, 2021 before conversion 215,603 Conversion of preference shares into common shares (215,603) As at December 31, 2021 - result of the conversion, financial liability arising from preference shares decreased with the corresponding increase in supplementary capital as presented in the consolidated statement of changes in equity.
+On February 5, 2021, all preference shares series C were converted into common shares.
+For more information, please refer to Note 15 Share capital.
+As a result of the conversion, financial liability arising from preference shares was decreased with the corresponding increase in supplementary capital as presented in the consolidated statement of changes in equity as of December 31, 2021.